An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Candidate Biomarker Prioritization Tasks

 \subsection{Task 2: Longitudinal Behavior Modeling for Depression}

 To assess autonomous pipeline generalization across diverse sensor modalities and temporal cohorts, CoDaS evaluated the Generalization of Longitudinal Behavior Modeling dataset.
-This task required identifying robust behavioral signatures of shifting depression severity tracked over four consecutive annual academic sensing waves.
+This task required identifying robust behavioral signatures of shifting depression severity tracked over four consecutive annual cohorts (2018--2021).
 Rather than relying strictly on continuous physiological output, the system adapted to passive smartphone sensing and aggregated wearable metrics.
-The parallel exploration runners identified diminished geospatial mobility and highly variable daily sleep architecture as primary indicators of depressive transitions.
+The parallel exploration runners surfaced diminished geospatial mobility and increased day-to-day sleep variability as candidate indicators of depressive transitions.
 Despite the inherent noise of longitudinal passive tracking, CoDaS maintained its rigorous evaluation framework, utilizing adversarial validation protocols to discard spurious correlations resulting from academic calendar artifacts.
-This task demonstrated the capacity of the ensemble to generate universally applicable behavioral phenotypes beyond strictly controlled clinical environments.
+This task provided an opportunity to stress-test the pipeline under noisier passive-sensing conditions outside more controlled clinical settings.